modular/modular/KGEN/docs/LitNotes.md

    continuation so long as the continuation is more indented than the start of the expression.

+9) We support arrows in subscripts, used for returned parameters the `expr[a, b -> c]` syntax.

+10) We support "dictionary subscripts" of the form `expr{key: value, key2: value2}`, used for type constructors.

 ## Various Design notes

 ### New `fn` introducer